jamesmilord/knex-postgres-pjct/README.md

-# simple crud api using knex and postgresql
+# Simple crud api using Knex and PostgreSQL

-## project setup
+## Project setup

 you will need to have knex installed globally